 Can fertility preservation interfere with successful cancer therapy or increase the risk of recurring cancer?

 There appears to be no increased risk of cancer recurrence associated with most fertility preservation methods.
-While there is a concern that reimplanting cryopreserved ovarian tissue could reintroduce cancer cells — depending on the type and stage of cancer — no such problems have occurred in humans.
+However, there is a concern that reimplanting frozen tissue could reintroduce cancer cells — depending on the type and stage of cancer.

 Can cancer treatment increase the risk of health problems in children conceived afterward?

 As long as you don't expose your baby to cancer treatments in utero, cancer treatments don't appear to increase the risk of congenital disorders or other health problems for future children.